skycoin/skywire/mainnet_rules.md

 * **Transports can be established to the visor**

+* **The visor responds to Transport Setup-Node requests**

 * **The visor responds to pings** - needed for latency-based rewards

 * **The visor produces transport bandwidth logs** - needed for bandwidth-based rewards

 * **The visor produces a survey** when queried over dmsg by any keys in the survey_whitelist array

+* **Rewards are only tendered to visors which have a valid recent response to transport setup-node requests relative to the time of reward calculation** - note that this can be more simply understood as: Rewards will only be tendered to currently online visors according to the transport setup-node and dmsg connection.

 ### Exceptions for Deployment Changes with dmsghttp-config (Chinese users)